okansungur/CodeQuality/README.md

 # CodeQuality
 ## What is  SonarQube?
 SonarQube is used for code quality tool.
 It collects and analyze your souce code and creates report about code quality of the project.
 By the reports provided developers are able to see the bugs security issues and fix them before deploying to the production environment.
+The langugae support is great, including C#, Java, Python, Php, Go, Ruby.
+Also HTML javascript are supported.
 And the quality of code can be measured continually over time.It is good for  detecting code complexity, time and cost of maintenance, and developing readable codes.
 It is an open-source framework It is available for free under the GNU Lesser General Public License but you should pay for the enterprise edition.
 For generating pdf reports enterprise version is used.
 SonarQube is fully integrated with DevOps and can be alse used with Jenkins.